frankielp/FaceRecognition/README.md

 - MTCNN and Facenet libraries installed
 - Webcam or images to upload

-## Installation
+## Installation & Usage
 To install and run the application, follow these steps:

 ```bash
 git clone https://github.com/frankielp/facerecognition_flask
 bash script.sh
 ```

-## Usage
-To start the Flask website, run the following command:
+To solely start the Flask website, run the following command:
 ```
 python app.py
 ```